 - When it is feasible, continuous atmospheric monitoring must be done while workers are in a confined space.

 - Engulfment hazards must be continuously monitored.
-If someone is working in a sewer, or some other place with that type of hazard, their must be a system in place to monitor flow of any substance into the space.
+If someone is working in a sewer, or some other place with that type of hazard, there must be a system in place to monitor flow of any substance into the space.

 - Permits can now be temporarily suspended, instead of cancelled.
 This allows work to stop temporarily while another work process is done that may introduce a hazard.